Tenancy Reform in Scotland

-The Scottish Government has confirmed that a new form of Scottish residential tenancy known as the Private Residential Tenancy (“PRT”) will come into force on 1 December 2017 when the main provisions of the Private Housing (Tenancies) (Scotland) Act 2016 (the “Act”) take effect.
-The Act will apply to any new private rented sector tenancy starting after 1st December 2017.
+The Scottish Government introduced a new form of Scottish residential tenancy known as the Private, Residential Tenancy (“PRT”) on 1st December 2017 when the main provisions of the Private Housing (Tenancies) (Scotland) Act 2016 (the “Act”) came into effect.
+The Act applies to any new private rented sector tenancy starting after 1st December 2017.

-This means that from 1st December 2017, you cannot issue a Short Assured Tenancy in Scotland.
-So, a few changes ahead…..
+This means that from 1st December 2017, Short Assured Tenancies in Scotland cannot be issued.
+So, a few changes to consider…..

-Model Tenancy Agreements: A Model Tenancy Agreement (MTA) was published in draft for consultation by the Scottish Government.
-The consultation period has ended and the final version of the MTA is expected next month.
-The MTA will contain mandatory and discretionary clauses and a statutory guidance note.
+Model Tenancy Agreements: A Model Tenancy Agreement (MTA) is available on the Scottish Government website and includes all the mandatory and discretionary clauses and a statutory guidance note.

 Notice Periods: A tenant will be able to bring a PRT to an end on 28 days’ notice AT ANY TIME (the parties can agree to adjust this notice period after the tenancy starts).
 The landlord must give 4 weeks’ notice to evict if the tenancy is within its first 6 months or, after that, 12 weeks notice to evict.